.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 Erice.
 Chiesa Madre (Mother Church).

 Messina.
-Saint Mary of the Germans (Gothic), Cathedral (restored in original style), Annunziata of the Catalans.
+Saint Mary of the Germans (Gothic), Cathedral (restored to original style), Annunziata of the Catalans.

 Palermo.
 Cathedral, Saint Agostino, Saint John of the Hermits, Magione, Saint John of the Lepers, Saint Francis of Assisi, Palatine Chapel, San Cataldo, Martorana, Saint Mary of the Chain.